mayerrobert/avl/README.md

 Changes to Mark's version include:

-* a build.sh file to build everything in one step
+* a makefile file to build everything in one step
-* Makefiles & friends are set up to build with gcc/ gfortran
+* makefiles & friends are set up to build with gcc/ gfortran
 * minor fixes